kuhlman-labs/gh-enterprise-reports/README.md

 A GitHub CLI extension to help administrators of a GitHub Enterprise Cloud environment run reports against their enterprise.

+> [!NOTE]
+> This project has completed a major refactoring effort to improve code organization and maintainability.
+The current version uses the new architecture with full support for GitHub App authentication and a new configuration system.
+See [REFACTORING.md](REFACTORING.md) for details on the architectural changes and [MIGRATION.md](MIGRATION.md) for guidance on transitioning to the new architecture.
+Recent progress is documented in [CLEANUP-REPORT.md](CLEANUP-REPORT.md) and [NEXT-STEPS.md](NEXT-STEPS.md).
+>
+> **New in version 2.0:** The configuration system has been completely redesigned with a Provider interface, making it easier to extend and test.
+The new system allows for both token-based and GitHub App authentication methods.
+See the examples directory for usage examples.

 ## 🚀 Quick Start

 ```bash